 - Identifying and evaluating threats to the confidentiality and integrity of ePHI

-- Responding to actual or suspected breaches in the confidentiality or integrity of ePHI
+- Responding to actual or suspected breaches of the confidentiality or integrity of ePHI

 - Consulting with the Privacy Officer before contracting with any outside vendors (in a small organization the same person can fill both Privacy and Security roles)